king-pep/generator-kingether/README.md

 :high_brightness: You should run the following command from within the generated project folder.

-`myservice> yo springboot:controller Customer --base-path /api/customers`
+`myservice> yo kingether:controller Customer --base-path /api/customers`

 This will generate:
 * JPA entity